DragonsInn/fontgen-loader/README.md

 And there you are - your webfont is done.
 Now, here is one thing: You can use JavaScript too.
 A useful thing is, that there are two additional options that I did not mention:

+In addition, you also have these options:

 - `.rename`: This should be a function that returns the icon's name based on the input (filename).
 - `.log`: You can log stuff here.
+- `.formatOptions`: An object containing options to their specific transformers.
+See [this PR](https://github.com/sunflowerdeath/webfonts-generator/pull/6) and [this README entry](https://github.com/sunflowerdeath/webfonts-generator#formatoptions) to learn more.

 You also can use a module like `glob` to pick up a variable set of icons, too.
 Mix and match and mind the various licenses - and make your own webfont!